 Dais is the perfect NY sports betting spokesperson

-As to how Showell ended up finding his subject?
+As to how Rocque ended up finding his subject?
 Well, according to Dais, it was the result of Dais’s penchant for keeping numerous social media accounts and posting everywhere all the time.

 “He discovered me on the internet,” Dais said with a laugh.
 “Isn’t that how everyone gets discovered?”

-It isn’t fair to say Showell discovered Dais either.
+It isn’t fair to say Rocque discovered Dais either.
 He has been profiled in previous stories about sports betting, including a piece for Esquire (paywall).

 Dais’s willingness to be open about his sports betting is great for the documentary but is also just how Dais tends to be about everything.